 We started our building society back in 1849 when Samuel Fox, a local Nottingham grocer, founded Nottingham Building Society.
 Back then we concentrated on our local area, helping people buy their homes and save their money in a secure place.
 You can read more about our history here.

 We’re still doing this today but the difference is that we now offer our mortgages all over the country and some of our savings accounts can be accessed online as well as in branch which means that it doesn't matter where you live in the UK, The Nottingham will try to help you.
-We also have over 60 branches in 10 counties of the UK which means there could be a branch near you.
+We also have a network of branches across nine counties of the UK which means there could be a branch near you.

 How do building societies work?

 What happens to your money once you've given it to us in your local branch or deposited it in an online account?
 When you hand your money over we store it safely and will give you interest on every pound you save, meaning your money will potentially grow year on year.

 We lend the funds in savings accounts to members applying for mortgages and they are charged interest for borrowing this.

 Why choose a building society over a bank?